mengqimusic/tools/README.md

 ![“autoharp”中](https://user-images.githubusercontent.com/4593629/227766105-7e059692-ba88-4ebf-a313-89169993c8a9.png)

 tcrCalc.py is a Serial Resistor TCR Calculator to aid analog circuit design.
-It calculate the resistor to use to get the required TCR and resistance.
+It calculate the resistor to use to get the required TCR.

 ![截屏2023-03-26 17 14 57](https://user-images.githubusercontent.com/4593629/227766625-11c6a35a-91ff-4c70-b7d1-8731f0652d5b.png)